jaquerinte/caravel_radiation_harden/README.md

 - la_test6: This test, writes and reads all of the 16 registers using shadow registers.

-- la_test7: This test, writes in a register using a shadow register and modify the shadow register to verify that the error is detected.
+- la_test7: This test, writes in a register using a shadow register and modifies the shadow register to verify that the error is detected.

 - la_test8: This test writes and reads from one of the ECC shadow registers.